santiagocasas/cosmomathica/README.md

 This is version 0.3.
 Since this is an alpha status, backwards compatibility may be broken in future releases.

+This is a forked version by Santiago Casas, with some minor modifications, but same functionality.

 Copyright and licensing
 =======================